gadget-inc/templates/openai/ai-screenwriter-template/.github/README.md

 ## Key features

 - Models

   - Movie: Stores movie titles, quotes, and vector embeddings
   - User: Manages signups and user information.

 - Global actions:

   - `ingestData`: Fetches movie data from Hugging Face, sends it to OpenAI for embeddings, and stores the results.
   - `findSimilarMovies`: Uses a user-submitted quote to find similar quotes from the database and generates screenplay suggestions based on vector embeddings.

-- Backend
-  - routes
+- Routes

   - `POST-chat`: Streams responses from the OpenAI API to the client.

 - Frontend

   - `App.jsx`: Manages routing for the application's frontend.